 The role of the startup/scaleup CFO is far-reaching, and the tools on this list can support leaders in their long-term growth efforts.

-A key challenge is for CFOs to balance the need for quality tooling with the effort to keep SaaS spend in check.
+A key challenge is for startup CFOs to balance the need for quality tooling with the effort to keep SaaS spend in check.
 As the financial gatekeeper of their organisation, they have the ability to make these decisions, select their tools, and steer the company in the right direction.